Puckridge Boat Ramp

 Ceduna‘s Coastal Walking Trail

-Ceduna‘s Coastal Walking Trail winds along the foreshore of beautiful Murat Bay for 3.6km between the Ceduna Sailing Club and the Pinky Point Lookout at Thevenard.
-The trail records the history of the Nicolas Baudin and Matthew Flinders encounter and serves as a demonstration of reconciliation with the local Indigenous community, acknowledging their culture and links with the land.
+Ceduna‘s Coastal Walking Trail winds along the foreshore of beautiful Murat Bay for 3.6km between the Ceduna Sailing Club Car Park and the Pinky Point Lookout at Thevenard, car and van parking available.

 Two disabled-access-friendly lookout platforms have been constructed, one halfway along, the second situated at Pinky Point.
 Car parking is available at both ends.
 Local artists, children and the community contributed with a project of individually painted clay tiles inlaid in four bands along the trail.
 The purpose- built, sealed walking trail is ideal for cycling or a brisk walk of around an hour each way.
 Alternatively, it is ideal for a quick stroll along the coast to witness seabirds feeding in the shallows.